Fiction vs. Nonfiction in APART FROM YOU

 Ch.
 4 - Alan in Chicago

 David and I were separated the year before we married, which was on April 9, 1968.
-That difficult year apart was my senior year at Indiana University and David's first year working in Houston, at NASA, where he was an aerospace engineer working on the Apollo missions.
+That difficult year apart was my senior year at Indiana University and David's first year working in Houston, at NASA, where he was an aerospace engineer working on the Apollo Moon-landing program.
 For Elizabeth, the separation from Alan comes during her junior year at Indiana.

 David had perfectly legitimate student, work, and fatherhood deferments during the Vietnam era.
 This risky draft-dodging set-up is fictional.